 From there, they can:

-There are countless examples of reverse shell attacks happening to businesses each year.
-One of the most common examples starts with a suspicious email.
+There are countless examples of reverse shell attacks on businesses each year.
+One of the most common starts with a suspicious email.

 The email will look official, pretending to come from a recognizable service your business uses, such as FedEx or Meta Ads.
 It may say that you have an urgent message inside the app and need to log in through a link they provide.